-Now we know from a western perspective this is that axis I’m referring to.
+Now we know from a Western perspective this is that axis I’m referring to.
 But this is why TCM works so well because it recognises the massive influence that stress and emotional upset can cause.
-If you don’t know were to start, of course, I have an e-course for you too!
+If you don’t know where to start, of course, I have an e-course for you too!
 Debunking Stress is yours for the viewing.

 Nourish through diet and lifestyle.
 I’m not sure I can stress this enough.
 Diet and lifestyle is the cornerstone of your health.
 Fuel your body for wellness.
 It’s that simple.

 A few more Q and As on the topic: